EngelbergHuller/GDP-Growth-Similarities/README.md

 From this package, I used a function called Longest Common Subsequence (LCSS).
 A blog post titled "Similarities in GDP Per Capita Trajectories" on the result of this exercise can be found on the Engelberg Huller tab of my personal learning and knowledge management site Joeira.com

+Warning: if you decide to run this code, the LCSS function took me about 11 hs to run each time so you might want to plan accordingly.